Share

 What is the annual allowance?

-Individuals are subject to a tax charge on the amount of any contribution paid (personally, by their employer or a 3rd party) in excess of the annual allowance each year.
+Individuals are subject to a tax charge on the amount of any contribution paid (personally, by their employer or a third-party) in excess of the annual allowance each year.
 The tax charge will be at the individual's marginal rate of tax.
 This also applies to the value of any benefit increase under a defined benefit or cash balance scheme over the annual allowance.
 If an annual allowance charge is due this will usually be dealt with through the individual's tax return.

 The annual allowance has changed several times since it was introduced in 2006 and is £60,000 currently.
 Historic levels of the annual allowance can be found on our rates and factors page.